 These are most commonly available as stabilized peroxides, some of which come blended with iodophors or quaternary ammonia.
 Some of these products are effective against a broad range of pathogens including enveloped and non-enveloped viruses, vegetative bacteria, fungi, and bacterial spores.
-They can be used to disinfect equipment surfaces.
-In fact, a hydrogen peroxide based formulation was recommended by the Ontario Ministry of Health and Long-Term care during the SARS outbreak of 2003 for use in decontamination of equipment and vehicles.1
+They can be used to disinfect equipment surfaces and are safe for the environment.
+In fact, a hydrogen peroxide based formulation was recommended by the Ontario Ministry of Health and Long-Term care during the SARS outbreak of 2003 for use in decontamination of equipment and vehicles.

-- moderate to wide germicidal activity
+- Moderate to wide germicidal activity

-- moderately corrosive to aluminum, copper, brass or zinc
+- Moderately corrosive to aluminum, copper, brass or zinc

-- limited toxicity.
+- Limited toxicity

-- rendered ineffective in the presence of organic matter
+- Rendered ineffective in the presence of organic matter

-- poor to limited residual activity
+- Poor to limited residual activity

-- breaks down into water and oxygen
+- Remain active in the presence of organic

-- not all are effective against bacterial or fungal spores
+- Not all are effective against bacterial or fungal spores